OlgaPodolska/Improbable_Beef/README.md

 # Results

-<a href="https://olgapodolska.github.io/Improbable_Beef/index.html">Belly Button Biodeversity Dashboard</a>
+Dynamic site: <a href="https://olgapodolska.github.io/Improbable_Beef/index.html">Belly Button Biodeversity Dashboard</a>

 Now we have the new fully functional webpage, where volunteers can search their results of bacterium biodiversity study and see visualized results in the different charts.